READ TIME: 12mins

-You Can’t pay VAT? and have started accumulating VAT arrears, causing creditor pressure.
-This then raises questions about your companies cash flow or lack of it.
-It is essential as a company director then that you have control of the cash flow of your company.
+You Can’t pay VAT?
+And have started accumulating VAT arrears, therefore, causing creditor pressure.
+What are my can’t pay VAT options?
+You are, therefore, raising questions about your companies cash flow or lack of it.
+It is essential as a director that you have control of the cash flow of your company.
 You need then to investigate the problem immediately and have a strategy for the way ahead.
-Thus resolving how the crisis came about.
+You are thus resolving how the crisis came about.
 Potentially, the issue is a result of slow-paying debtors or bad debt?

-So, focus on collecting slow-paying debtors, noting their lack of action in settling the debt, when you review credit limits for the future.
-Do not then allow your heart then to rule on your decision making.
+So, then focus on collecting slow-paying debtors.
+Ensure you note their lack of action in settling the debt.
+When you review credit limits for the future; therefore, don’t allow your heart to rule on your decision making.

-Otherwise, you will not be able to pay the VAT bill and have tax arrears due to your failure to pay.
+Otherwise, you will not be unable to clear HMRC debt and pay the VAT bill and accumulate tax arrears as a direct result.

-2) Closure options – Company Voluntary Arrangement (CVA) or Creditors’ Voluntary Liquidation (CVL).
-If you are unable to negotiate terms with HMRC then consider them, avoiding wind up the company.
+2) Closure options – Choose voluntarily to rescue your company while continue trading with a Company Voluntary Arrangement (CVA) or close your company with a Creditors’ Voluntary Liquidation (CVL).
+If negotiating terms failed with HMRC, then consider them, avoiding wind up the company.

-3) Enter a Company Administration or Pre-Pack Administration.
-Appoint your choice of an Insolvency Practitioner (IP)
+3) Consider entering an Administration or Pre-Pack Administration.
+You may then appoint your option of an Insolvency Practitioner (IP)